boazcstrike/one-page-template/README.md

 ^ run the node
 ```

-Voila.
 Live/autorefresh on save should work now.

+js and css dependencies like bootstrap, etc. updates are manually copied and pasted, or just run tasks in gulp for automatic transfer from node_modules

+******The latest version of dependencies are copied and pasted as of 2/27/2018******

-**Just edit the sass file and you're good to go.
+**Just edit the .scss file and you're good to go.
 See gulpfile for details on the tasks.**

-To save you some trouble:
+Take a peek at the gulp file:
 (*gulpfile.js*)

 ```javascript
 var gulp = require('gulp');
 var sass = require('gulp-sass');